 Julie Schwartz Gottman, Ph.D., Co-founder of the Gottman Institute; Author, 10 Lessons to Transform Your Marriage

-Matt Ridley, Author, The Red Queen: Sex and the Evolution of Human Nature
+Matt Ridley, Author of, The Red Queen: Sex and the Evolution of Human Nature

-Christopher Ryan, Ph.D., Psychologist, Co-Author, Sex At Dawn
+Christopher Ryan, Ph.D., Psychologist, Co-Author of, Sex At Dawn

-Neil Strauss, Author, The Game: Penetrating the Secret Society of Pickup Artists
+Neil Strauss, Author of, The Game: Penetrating the Secret Society of Pickup Artists

 Ty Tashiro, Ph.D., Psychologist, Author of, The Science of Happily Ever After

-Dr. Bonnie Eaker Weil, Couples Therapist, Author, Make Up, Don’t Break Up
+Dr. Bonnie Eaker Weil, Couples Therapist, Author of, Make Up, Don’t Break Up

-This new film is a humorous and uplifting journey, presenting some of the most challenging ideas about relationships and marriage.
+When you tell somebody you’ve never been married it often raises the question, “What’s wrong with you?”
+Is there really something wrong with not being married?
+This new film is a humorous and uplifting journey, that finds answers to the most challenging ideas about relationships and marriage.